SimonBiggs/TEAP-Resources/README.md

 Any tools that people have built, resources people have found, references that are helpful should be collated here.

-## A collation of links for navigating moodle and the CTG document
+## A collation of links for navigating Moodle and the CTG document
 http://simonbiggs.net/ctglinks